 Here is a compilation of the tips and tricks of the process in case you have forgotten or would like to revive or introduce this old Hungarian tradition into your family!
 A huge thank you to all who participated in this conversation!!!

 A good slab of bacon.
 Visit a butcher shop and ask for thick, dry saltback.
 More info at the end of this article.

-To prepare the bacon: Cut bacon into 4″x4″ squares and score the top into little square cuts so the grease can drip out nicely.
+To prepare the bacon: Cut bacon into 4″x4″ squares or something similar to a deck of playing cards and score the top into little square cuts so the grease can drip out nicely.
 Score the bacon by cutting 2 columns of diagonal slits pointing down toward point of stick-so grease flows in a stream to the bread.
 (To some this is the most important and tedious step!)

 Good Bread–some use white and others rye, but it needs to be from a bakery and thicker sliced or at least hearty enough to catch the drippings.
 (Store bought white bread in a bag will not cut it!)